DOD14/Optical-Indicatrix-3D/README.md

 * [Technologies](#technologies)

 ## General info
-This is a project (eventually to become a mobile app) that helps users understand and visualise the relationship between a mineral's optical indicatrix and theresulting convergent liht interference figures in thin-section.
+This is a project (eventually to become a mobile app) that helps users understand and visualise the relationship between a mineral's optical indicatrix and the resulting convergent light interference figures in thin-section.

 ## Technologies
 Project is created with: